dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/types-of-coordinate-systems.md

  Note that because the origin of the world coordinate space is at the upper-left corner of the client area, the page coordinates are the same as the world coordinates.

  You can combine the world and page transformations to achieve a variety of effects.
-For example, suppose you want to use inches as the unit of measure and you want the origin of your coordinate system to be 2 inches from the left edge of the client area and 1/2 inch from the top of the client area.
+For example, assume that you want to use inches as the unit of measure and you want the origin of your coordinate system to be 2 inches from the left edge of the client area and 1/2 inch from the top of the client area.
 The following example sets the world and page transformations of a <xref:System.Drawing.Graphics> object and then draws a line from (0, 0) to (2, 1):

  [!code-csharp[System.Drawing.CoordinateSystems#34](~/samples/snippets/csharp/VS_Snippets_Winforms/System.Drawing.CoordinateSystems/CS/Class1.cs#34)]
  [!code-vb[System.Drawing.CoordinateSystems#34](~/samples/snippets/visualbasic/VS_Snippets_Winforms/System.Drawing.CoordinateSystems/VB/Class1.vb#34)]